numical/style-ext-html-webpack-plugin/README.md

 ```

 ### Use Case: Internalize critical CSS with all other CSS in an external file
-Use two instances of ExtractTextPlugin and tell StyleExtWebpckPlugin which one to target by giving it the name of the output file:
+Use two instances of ExtractTextPlugin and tell StyleExtWebpackPlugin which one to target by giving it the name of the output file:
 ```javascript
 const internalCSS = new ExtractTextPlugin('internal.css');
 const externalCSS = new ExtractTextPlugin('styles.css');